KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession2/sass-setup.md

 5. Set up project structure.

-	1. Right click again on that `CSS` folder in the right pane and select `New Folder`.
+	1. Right click again on that `CSS` folder in the left pane and select `New Folder`.

 	2. Type 'sass' and press enter.